 Sometimes we can feel guilty for slowing down or stopping to enjoy things.
 We start to think about all the things that need to be done.
-But it’s ok to stop and enjoy life, just like I did that day in my hotel room.
+But it’s OK to stop and enjoy life, just like I did that day in my hotel room.
 For 15 minutes I sat, I watched and enjoyed the beauty of God’s creation.
-Out of all the things I did that day, this was what I remember.
+Out of all the things I did that day, this is what I remember.
 The things that ‘need to get done’ will still be there after we have enjoyed a moment or two.

 Remember time is short

 I blinked and my children were grown up and had left home.
 As parents, we can put our heads down and work, work, work to raise our children; then we look up and wonder where the time has gone as we wave goodbye to them when they leave home!
 At that point we desperately want all that time back to spend with them again.
 Pausing to look at things from a different perspective might help us realise that taking time in each day to spend quality time and create happy memories with our children is so important.
 Cherish every moment that you have with them, as one day they will be gone.

 There are times in my everyday life that I have to choose to make family/friends a priority.
 When we are tired, busy or have a lot on our minds, it can be more difficult.
 However, I can honestly say that when I am intentional and make an effort, it has its rewards.